truenas/webui/CONTRIBUTING.md

 ## Tests

-We're aiming to have more and more of our code covered by tests.
-So, we recommend that any new code that you add, you should also add unit tests for it.
+We recommend that any new code that you add, you should also add unit tests for it.
 Covering it also reported on the PRs by the `codecov` bot.